How To Fix Dog Diarrhea: Effective Home Remedies, Prevention Tips & When To See A Vet

 - Dog Vomiting – how often is it happening.
 If there were chunks of pet food and it happens only after eating.
 Your dog may have eaten too fast (if vomit happened quickly ~<2 hrs?).

 - Rest your pet’s stomach.
-Give your pet’s stomach a rest from the normal food it eats for about a day or two.
+Give your pet’s stomach a rest from treats or any other food it eats for about a day or two.

 - Feed a bland dog food diet for a few days.
 You could give either bone broth, kefir, pureed whole pumpkin for dog diarrhea.
-All of these recommended home remedies will help ease upset stomach at the next meal.
-These are bland diets without fat to ensure that your pet’s diarrhea does not get worse.
-(Often people use rice as a dog diarrhea home remedy, but it can lead to gassiness and a farty dog as the rice ferments)
+Use bland diets without fat to ensure that your pet’s diarrhea does not get worse.

-- Water– always provide water to prevent dehydration.
+- Water – always provide water to prevent dehydration.
 Dehydration can trigger nausea in pets.
-You can add water to your existing pet food, canned pet food to introduce more moisture.
-In serious situations of dehydration, please visit the vet for IV fluids if you notice your pet is not having enough water.
+In serious situations of dehydration, please visit the vet for IV fluids.

-- Use Slippery Elm – Alternatively, you could use slippery elm to stop dog diarrhea.
+- Use Slippery Elm – use slippery elm to stop dog intestinal diarrhea.
 About ¼ tsp of powder for every 10 lbs mixed in bland food or water.
-It is fine to withhold food for up to 12 hrs but always ensure your dog has water.
-Honest Kitchen Perfect Form helps your pet move from diarrhea to a solid formed poop.
+Honest Kitchen Perfect Form contains slippery elm.

-- Let the cat or dog sleep – as pet parents we sometimes hover over the pet every second.
-Let them sleep so that they can recover.
+- Let the cat or dog sleep so that they can recover.

 - Take a stool sample to the vet if the pet’s diarrhea is not resolved.